GLOBAL MARKETS-Investors brace for US payrolls data, euro flat amid France turmoil | Headlines

 In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan reversed earlier losses to be up 0.2% thanks to a rally in Chinese shares, making up for investor caution around political ructions in South Korea.
 Chinese shares had climbed to three-week highs as investors scooped up technology shares ahead of a top-level policy meeting next week that will set the agenda and targets for China's economy next year.

 The risk premium investors demand to hold French debt rather than German Bunds dropped to a new two-week low on Friday, after President Emmanuel Macron said he would appoint a new prime minister soon to get a 2025 budget approved by parliament.
 The euro had rallied on Thursday, on market relief that France had avoided a more volatile political outcome for now.
-The euro dipped 0.2% on the day at $1.057275 and was set to be broadly unchanged on the week.
+The euro was broadly flat on the day and the week at $1.0586.

 "This spike in volatility over the last 24 hours has the hallmarks of a classic blow-off top," said Tony Sycamore, analyst at IG.
 "While we don't see this as the end of the Bitcoin bull run, it does signal we are entering a consolidation phase in the days/weeks ahead."

-In the foreign exchange market, the U.S. dollar index gained 0.2% to 105.87, but remained pinned near three-week lows.
+In the foreign exchange market, the U.S. dollar index was broadly unchanged at 105.78, and remained pinned near three-week lows.
 Treasuries were mostly steady on Friday.
-The two-year yield held at 4.1662%, while 10-year benchmark Treasury yields were flat at 4.1857%.
+The two-year yield held at 4.16%, while 10-year benchmark Treasury yields were flat at 4.178%.

-Oil prices dipped as the decision from OPEC+ to delay a planned hike in output to April highlighted concerns about weak demand.
-Brent crude futures fell 0.5% to $71.71, while U.S. West Texas Intermediate crude futures also dipped 0.5% to $67.97 a barrel.
-Gold prices inched higher on Friday, up 0.4% to $2,641 per ounce, but were headed for a second straight week of declines. ($1 = 0.7836 pounds)
+Oil prices fell as the decision from OPEC+ to delay a planned hike in output to April highlighted concerns about weak demand.
+Brent and U.S. crude futures both fell 1% to $71.35 and $67.59 a barrel respectively.
+Gold prices inched higher on Friday, up 0.3% to $2,639 per ounce, but were headed for a second straight week of declines. ($1 = 0.7836 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)